PetoiCamp/OpenCat/README.md

 You can refer to the calibration section in the user manual (https://bittle.petoi.com/6-calibration) and Guide for the Petoi App(https://docs.petoi.com/app-guide).

-12. you can use the infrared remote or other applications (such as the Petoi App, python, serial monitor ... etc.) to play with the robot (https://bittle.petoi.com/7-play-with-bittle).
+12. you can use the infrared remote or other applications (such as the Petoi App, Python, serial monitor ... etc.) to play with the robot (https://bittle.petoi.com/7-play-with-bittle).

 For updates:
 * star this repository to receive timely notifications on changes.